This website uses cookies to ensure you get the best experience on our website. Learn more

 There are seasonal flights to and from Lusaka on Wednesday and Saturday.
 These land at the outpost town of Kalabo, where there is a small airfield and a mission station with a hospital.

-Since January 2018, the lodge has transferred guests from Kalabo to the lodge via helicopter, taking around 15 minutes.
+The lodge transfers guests from Kalabo to the lodge via helicopter, taking around 15 minutes.
 A small but comfortable reception room is available to wait, and cold water, tea or coffee and biscuits are available.

 Accessible by